 ACE inhibitors and ARBs lead to increased renin and angiotensin I levels (inactive) and inhibit angiotensin I to II conversion, thus protecting the body from the negative effects of angiotensin II to AT1R binding (as discussed).

-ARBs, however, lead to increased angiotensin II levels – however, this is then directed towards ACE2 modulation and AT2R binding to have protective effects, thus ARBs may be better than ACE inhibitors to rebalance the RAAS pathway.
-Thus, ARBs have been posited as a therapeutic avenue for COVID-19.
+ARBs, however, lead to increased angiotensin II levels.
+This is then directed towards ACE2 modulation and AT2R binding to have protective effects.
+Thus, ARBs may be better than ACE inhibitors at rebalancing the RAAS pathway.
+ARBs have been posited as a therapeutic avenue for COVID-19.

 Treating COPD patients with ARBs can lead to lower mortality and reduced need for mechanical ventilation.
 Furthermore, those on ARBs before hospitalization for pneumonia have a decreased mortality rate compared to those not using ARBs.